remuslazar/corona-impfomat/README.md

 ## Operational Logic

-The app uses web-scrapping tools to interact with the `impfterminservice.de` page and check if there are corona vaccine appointments available.
+The app uses the Web-Scraping technology to interact with the `impfterminservice.de` page and check if there are corona vaccine appointments available.
 If so, it will send an email and also attach all relevant screenshots.

+Because https://impfterminservice.de/ needs JavaScript and to ensure maximum compatibility, the app uses a recent Chrome browser to perform the tasks.

 ## Configuration